mietek/pol/README.md

 I'll have a bit more to say about languages, but mostly we'll stay at the most abstract level - talking computerese.
 We won't be talking in meta-language exclusively.
 I may tell you to load an index-register or to jump on negative and you'll have to translate that into the equivalent for your computer and language.

 Now let's look at the major failing of higher-level languages.
-In attempting to achieve machine-independence and to be applicable to a wide range of applications, they only give you acess to a fraction of the capabilities of your computer.
+In attempting to achieve machine-independence and to be applicable to a wide range of applications, they only give you access to a fraction of the capabilities of your computer.
 If you compare the number of loop control instructions on your computer to the number of loop constructs in your language, you'll see what I mean.

 Let me indulge in a 1-sentence characterization of 3 popular languages to illustrate their restricted capabilities: